 There are many posts where I discuss problems created by poor seated posture, so here’s a post about how to sit to avoid creating problems.

 This post explores two different approaches to minimizing the pain and discomfort of sitting at a desk.
 First, actively sitting in a balanced posture, and secondly, passively supporting postural imbalances.
 I like exercising and getting bodywork so that active sitting is comfortable for hours.
 Many people need ergonomic support because sitting without them distracts from their work or leaves them in pain.
 I also discuss a few accessories that help people reduce discomfort while working at a desk.

 This is my setup in my office.
 I have modular shelving, which is easy to adjust for my specific dimensions.
 I planned it that way because I knew I would spend a lot of time here.
-The desktop and shelving is adjustable in height and can be bought in different styles.
+The desktop and shelving are adjustable in height and can comes in different styles.
 The stool’s size and position, shelves, keyboard, and such are set up for many tasks; writing posts, watching educational videos, organizing therapy tools, storing laundry, shelving books, etc.

 When I’m spending a lot of time writing a single post, I’m sitting with my legs tucked under the keyboard like this one.
 I can sit and write comfortably for quite a while.
-I’ve had my Fitbit unexpectedly remind me to move, not realizing that almost an hour has passed.
+My Fitbit unexpectedly reminds me to move, not realizing that almost an hour has passed.